 Do Buy Budget Wine

 If you’re on a budget but you love to dabble in vino and you live near a Target that sells wine, do yourself a favor and make California Roots your new favorite brand.
 When Target unveiled the new label in 2017, it was just $5 a bottle.
-Fast-forward nearly five years and you can still get a bottle for $5 — only now there are nine varieties to choose from instead of just five.
+Fast-forward nearly six years and you can still get a bottle for $5 — only now there are nine varieties to choose from instead of just five.

 Don’t Buy Tech

-Last year, a report from CNET showed that, among the big retailers, Best Buy offered the best in-store experience for shoppers who wanted to compare items like televisions.
+In 2021, a report from CNET showed that, among the big retailers, Best Buy offered the best in-store experience for shoppers who wanted to compare items like televisions.
 But America’s last major national electronics retailer isn’t just a better place to examine and compare devices with screens.
 Tech, in general, is not always Target’s forte — and Best Buy is not the only competitor.